Ashdown House, East Sussex: As a school

 The school was founded in Brighton in 1843 as a boys' school and moved to Ashdown House in 1886.
 It first became co-educational in 1975.
-The last head teacher, from September 2019 to June 2020, was Hilary Phillips, previously of Monmouth School Girls' Prep.
+The last headmaster, from September 2019 to June 2020, was Hilary Phillips, previously of the prep school of Haberdashers' Monmouth School for Girls.

 Historic abuse allegations

-Historical allegations of physical and sexual abuse in the 1970s by multiple former pupils, investigated by law firm Slater & Gordon in 2013, were followed by widespread recollections from former pupils that the regime at the school in the late 20th century had been spartan and unforgiving, with boys or entire classes regularly punished with canings.
+Allegations by multiple former pupils of physical and sexual abuse in the 1970s, investigated by law firm Slater & Gordon in 2013, were followed by widespread recollections from former pupils that the regime at the school in the late 20th century had been spartan and unforgiving, with boys or entire classes regularly punished with canings.
 Abuse at the school is much of the subject of former pupil Alex Renton's book Stiff Upper Lip and his BBC Radio 4 documentary In Dark Corners, and is referred to in the memoirs of Andrew Mitchell.

-In July 2014 Clive Williams, 69, who was headmaster from 1975 to 2003, was interviewed by Sussex Police following allegations of sexual assault and child neglect.
+In July 2014, Clive Williams, who was headmaster from 1975 to 2003, was interviewed by Sussex Police following allegations of sexual assault and child neglect.
 A computer and documents were taken from his home for examination.
 He was released on bail the same day, until 11 November, and was understood not to have been charged.
+The police said their investigation spanned the period from the late 1960s to the early 1980s.

-In January 2023 David Price, 76, who taught at the school in the 1980s, was charged with three counts of indecent assault in the 1980s and was due in court in the following month.
+In January 2023 David Price, 76, who had taught at the school in the 1980s, was charged with three counts of indecent assault in the 1980s and was due in court in the following month.
 He was arrested after an 11-page account detailing alleged abuse was submitted to Cape Town police by a former pupil of Western Province preparatory school in the city.
 The complainant came forward after claims were made against Price and other former teachers by Alex Renton.